MatteoSep/Data-Hunters_SI-Group-Project/README.md

 https://wonder.cdc.gov/

-Additional information related to the variables description can be retrieved in the ACS_variables.md file
+Additional information related to the variables description can be seen [Here](docs/ACS_variables.md)